If you have a scheduled appointment but can't find your link email, you can find your provider name and check in online.

 Telemedicine visits are part of a coordinated care plan offered to patients with a Medicare or Medicare Replacement Plan which allow you to see your doctor by video between face to face visits.
 We offer telemedicine appointments for follow up patients with a qualifying health condition.
-Scheduling a telemedicine appointment allows you to:

 How long is a telemedicine appointment?